 Eat with the fishes

-Watch cattle overtake the streets of downtown
+Watch cattle overtake the streets of Downtown

-Have tea at the Brown Palace
+Have afternoon tea at the Brown Palace Hotel

-Catch a ball game
+Take yourself out to a ball game